Search for pair production of first- and second-generation scalar leptoquarks in pp collisions at sqrt(s) = 7 TeV: Introduction

 \section{Introduction}

 The structure of the standard model (SM) of particle physics suggests a fundamental relationship between quarks and leptons.
 There are many models beyond the SM that predict the existence of leptoquarks (LQ), hypothetical particles that carry both baryon number and lepton number and couple to both quarks and leptons.
 Among these scenarios are grand unified theories~\cite{gut1,gut2}, composite models~\cite{Buchmuller:1986zs}, extended technicolor models~\cite{techni1,techni2,techni3}, and superstring-inspired models~\cite{superstring}.
-LQs are color triplets with fractional electric charge, and can be either scalar or vector particles.
+Leptoquarks are color triplets with fractional electric charge, and can be either scalar or vector particles.
 A leptoquark couples to a lepton and a quark with a coupling strength $\lambda$, and it decays to a charged lepton and a quark with an unknown branching fraction $\beta$ or to a neutrino and a quark with branching fraction {$1-\beta$}.
-In order to satisfy constraints from bounds on flavor-changing-neutral-currents and from rare pion and kaon decays~\cite{Buchmuller:1986zs,FCNC}, it is assumed that LQs couple only to quarks and leptons of a single generation.
-LQs are classified as \mbox{first-,}~\mbox{second-,} or third-generation, depending on the generation of leptons they couple to.
-The dominant mechanisms for the production of LQ pairs at the Large Hadron Collider (LHC) are gluon-gluon ($\Glu\Glu$) fusion and quark-antiquark ($\cPq\cPaq$) annihilation, shown in Fig.~\ref{fig:LQFeynman}.
+In order to satisfy constraints from bounds on flavor-changing neutral currents and from rare pion and kaon decays~\cite{Buchmuller:1986zs,FCNC}, it is assumed that leptoquarks couple to quarks and leptons of a single generation.
+Leptoquarks are classified as \mbox{first-,}~\mbox{second-,} or third-generation, depending on the generation of leptons to which they couple.
+The dominant mechanisms for the production of leptoquark pairs at the Large Hadron Collider (LHC) are gluon-gluon ($\Glu\Glu$) fusion and quark-antiquark ($\cPq\cPaq$) annihilation, shown in Fig.~\ref{fig:LQFeynman}.
 The dominant processes only depend on the strong coupling constant and have been calculated at next-to-leading order (NLO)~\cite{PhysRevD.71.057503}.
-The cross section for production via the unknown Yukawa coupling $\lambda$ of an LQ to a lepton and a quark is typically smaller.
+The cross section for production via the unknown Yukawa coupling $\lambda$ of a leptoquark to a lepton and a quark is typically smaller.